Finding affordable life insurance for seniors over 65 is not has hard as it may seem.

 Policies over $50,000 will require a medical exam – but don’t worry it sounds more complicated than it is.
 The life insurance company has contracts with Paramedics around the country, and will send a Nurse or Paramedic to your home to draw blood and take a urine sample.
 There is no charge for this, and you aren’t in any obligation to take the policy, even if you get approved.
 The medical exam is simple, and should take less than an hour.

 After the medical exam, the Paramedic or Nurse will send all of the information back to the insurance company to review the results.
 Using the results of the medical exam, as well as all the other information they have gathered, the insurance company will decide which rates category you fall into.
 Several different categories will impact your monthly payments: preferred plus, preferred, standard plus, standard, preferred smoker, and standard smoker.

 I see many seniors getting policies of $250,000 or $100,000, so let’s take an example of a 65-year-old male and see what the rates are for a term life insurance policy for $250,000.
 I’ll quote Preferred Plus NonTobacco, and Standard Non-Tobacco Rates – this will give you a range of what pricing might be – which is based on past medical history, height/weight, and any current medical issues.
+Many people do not realize their premium rate for insurance increases with obesity.
+Being healthier is definitely key to obtaining cheaper life insurance rates.
 Okay, let’s take a look at some rates:

 65 Year old Male $250,000 Term Life Policy for 10,15, and 20 year term.